edalorzo/fundamental-programming/README.rst

 Use Java 8 Optional When Possible
 ---------------------------------

 A proper use of `Java 8 Optional <https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html>`_ or `Google Guava Optional <https://google.github.io/guava/releases/19.0/api/docs/com/google/common/base/Optional.html>`_ can alleviate a lot of mistakes related to null references.
-For example, in the following code the developer makes the mistake of not checking whether the reference returned by the method is null or not:
+For example, in the following code the developer makes the mistake of not checking whether the reference returned by ``accountRepository.findAccountByNumber`` is null or not:

 .. code-block:: java